learn-co-curriculum/ruby-advanced-class-methods-readme/README.md

 end
 ```

-(Within `#initialize`, an instance method, `self` will refer to an instance, not the entire class.
-In order to access `Person.all`, we need to go from the instance, `self`, to the class––`self.class`––returning
+So what's happening in our `#initialize` method now?
+Recall that `#initialize` is an instance method, so `self` will refer to an instance, not the entire class.
+In order to access `Person.all`, we need to go from the instance, `self`, to its class by using `self.class`.
+So using `self.class.all << self` is the same as using `@@people << self`, but we have abstracted away the use of the variable.
-`Person`, and then invoke the `Person.all` method).

-If the variable `@@people` changes names, we only have to update it in one place, the
+If the variable `@@people` changes names, we only have to update it in one place, the `Person.all` reader.
-`Person.all` reader.
 All code that relies on that method still works.
 1 conceptual change -> 1 line-of-code (LOC) change.
 Nice.

 In addition to improving the maintainability of our code, class methods also provide a
 more readable API for the rest of our application.
 Consider just one more time the